wie-volgt-jou-op-het-internet/browser/README.md

 # browser
-The browser must be configured to communicate all tracker occurences to the raspberry pi.
+The browser must be configured to communicate all requests to trackers to the raspberry pi.

 ## Set-up
 - Install Google Chrome